 The possibilities are almost limitless.
 But you have to shake your standard definition of the competitive playing field.
 Get to know each customer.
 Learn about their problems.
 Seek ways to create local value.

 Bring in the Minor and Non-Measurable

-When the now maligned product was conceived, you probably identified the primary, quantifiable value drivers.
+You probably identified the primary, quantifiable value drivers when you conceived the now maligned product.
 These are the big things that you anticipated would drive purchasing decisions.
-You expected to have an advantage on them and therefore made them central to your marketing strategy.
+You made them central to your marketing strategy.
 But now they aren’t working.
-It’s time to take a second look at all those potential advantages that you discarded as either insignificant or not measureable.
+It’s time to take a second look at all those potential advantages you discarded as either insignificant or not measurable.

-Your customers need to be exposed to these other potential advantages.
-They need to make their way to your marketing materials in order to serve the niche and local value strategies.
-This list of the minor and non-measureable creates the opportunity to have a conversation about different sources of value.
+You need to expose your customers to these other potential advantages.
+They need to make their way to your marketing materials to serve the niche and local value strategies.
+This list of the minor and non-measurable creates the opportunity to have a conversation about different sources of value.

 Dealing with a product that’s out of position is difficult.
 It can affect morale and can shake your confidence.
-The important thing to remember is that more than likely there are places out there where you can still win.
+The critical thing to remember is that there may be places out there where you can still win.
 Make it your mission to find them.